albert12132/albertwu.org/notes/contents/vim.md

 Most of the time, you'll be switching between normal mode and insert mode.
 To go from insert to normal, just press `ESC`.

-There are more options to go the other way, to switch from normal -->
+There are more options to go the other way, to switch from normal to
 insert:

 * `i`: start inserting text where the cursor is